hinkalus/cvhci-competition/README.md

 1) Download or clone this repo
 2) In terminal go to repo directory and run `direnv allow` and wait till all requirements are installed.
 3) Scripts for all the assignments can be found in `main` folder.
+4) The datasets can be found on official webpage.
+5) Add every dataset folder to `data/data_a{assignment_number}`.

+P.S.
+I use also some other datasets and other tricks, thats why you can have the score lower then my on competition web page.